mmparadinha/mmparadinha/README.md

 <p align="left">
   🏹 Hunting bugs since 2018 and debugging since 2022<br>
-  📚 Junior Full Stack Developer and working on my first authoral project<br>
+  📚 Full Stack Developer and working on my first authoral project<br>
   🎯 My main goal is to deliver quality of life to society among a joyful party through programming<br>
   🎲 One of my most curious dice rolls: my nickname means "A little stop" in my language and I have my great-great-grandfather to blame
 </p>